chigibbeum/Lingua/documentation/architecture/03-study-review-system.md

 ### Quality Scoring

-In FLIP, quality is simplified to binary (correct/incorrect):
+In LINGUA, quality is simplified to binary (correct/incorrect):

 ```javascript
 const quality = wasCorrect ?
 4 : 1